USD ($)

 2. ISL (Inter-Switch Link): This Cisco-proprietary trunking protocol was used in older network setups but has since been largely replaced by IEEE 802.1Q.

-Steps to Configure Trunking on Cisco Switches
+How to Configure VLAN Trunking on Cisco Switch?

 Configuring trunking involves setting up a network link to carry traffic from multiple VLANs between switches or other networking devices.
 Here’s a step-by-step guide on how to configure trunking on Cisco switches.